 Beef Liver Pate Recipe with Shallots and Bacon

 - In a medium mixing bowl, combine the liver with the buttermilk, cover and refrigerate overnight (12-24 hours).
+(This minimizes the "livery" flavor.)
 Take the liver out of the buttermilk and lightly pat dry.

 - Put the bacon in a 12-inch frying pan over medium heat, and cook, stirring occasionally until the bacon is crispy and the fat has been rendered.
 Using a slotted spoon, scoop out the bacon and set aside, leaving as much of the rendered fat as possible.